beatz174-bit/shift-recorder/README.md

 Unit tests focus on pay rules and schedule logic.
 Add Playwright tests under `src/tests/e2e` as the UI evolves.

+## Backup & restore

+- Open the **Backup** button in the header to launch the modal while the app is running.
+- The **Download backup** action produces a `tar.gz` archive containing `meta.json`, `settings.json`, `shifts.json`, and `notifications.json`.
+Keep the window open until the download completes.
+- Restoring requires selecting a `.tar.gz` archive from the modal.
+The file is validated before a Dexie transaction replaces existing tables and rebuilds notification schedules.
+- Every export or restore logs human-readable messages.
+Review them inside the modal and use **Download log** to save a plain-text copy for troubleshooting.
+- Backup compression relies on `@gera2ld/tarjs` for TAR packing/unpacking and `fflate` for gzip support.

 ## PWA notes

 The app uses `vite-plugin-pwa` for service worker generation.
 Assets in `public/` supply install icons.
 Run `npm run build` to generate the service worker and manifest.